digitreadmedia/OC-Extended-Builder/README.md

 # OC Extended Builder Plugin
 Form fields auto-generator that extends the October CMS RainLab Builder plugin.

+**Install this plugin from the October CMS Marketplace:** https://octobercms.com/plugin/digitreadmedia-extendedbuilder

 ## About This Plugin
 This plugin extends the October CMS RainLab Builder plugin.
 Save time with form creation by auto-generating a basic YAML form with fields batch-generated from the model table columns.
 Thereafter you can configure and customize the form using RainLab Builder.